aidan-lemay/DeliverU-NodeAPI/README.md

 ```
 {
     "orderID": "{String, confirmation of submitted order ID}",
-    "dasherAssigned": {Boolean, whether or not someone has been assigned to the pickup order},
+    "runnerAssigned": {Boolean, whether or not someone has been assigned to the pickup order},
     "acceptTime": {Datetime, the time the order was accepted by a runner},
     "orderComplete": {Boolean, whether the order has been dropped off and marked as completed},
     "completeTime": {Datetime, the time the order was dropped and marked as completed by a runner}